-Pro12 rugby: Who are the Cheetahs and Southern Kings?
+Pro14 rugby: Who are the Cheetahs and Southern Kings?

 Ex-Bath and Springboks flanker Luke Watson also turned out for the Kings.

-There are no notable current Springboks in the current squad with back-rower Andisa Ntsila, second-row Wilhelm van der Slys and prop Schalk Ferreira some of their prominent performers
+There are no notable Springboks in the current squad with back-rower Andisa Ntsila, second-row Wilhelm van der Sluys and prop Schalk Ferreira some of their prominent performers

 Who is the coach?